Apache APISIX Enhances API Security by CSRF Plugin

 The key point of launching a CSRF (cross-site request forgery) attack is to make the target server unable to distinguish whether the source of many requests is a real user or an attacker.
 The general flow of the attack is that first the attacker will lure the user to navigate to a web page provided by the attacker.
 This page contains a request that is automatically sent to the target server.
 The page then loads normally and the request is automatically sent to the server.
 It appears to the server that the request is exactly the same as the request normally sent by the user, unaware that it was initiated by the attacker without the user\'s knowledge.
 Since the request carries some of the user\'s credentials, the attacker can get access to the user\'s information by parsing these credentials, thus creating a security risk.

-This article introduces csrf, the CSRF security plugin for Apache APISIX, and details how to secure your API information in Apache APISIX with the help of the csrf plugin.
+, the CSRF security plugin for Apache APISIX, and details how to secure your API information in Apache APISIX with the help of the csrf

 Plugin Introduction

-When the csrf plugin is enabled in a route, all request responses to that route will contain a Cookie carrying a csrf token.
+plugin is enabled in a route, all request responses to that route will contain a Cookie carrying a csrf token

 The user provides a random key in the plugin\'s configuration, which is used by the plugin to encrypt the token information with a sha256 hash and generate a CSRF token, thus ensuring that the token cannot be forged.